serokell/blog-posts/Haskell Parser Combinators/article.md

 Left [Error {erOffset = 1, erError = Expected 'e' 'i'}]
 ```

 The reader may also choose to instead refactor the parser type to use a custom-defined `State` type that contains the input stream and offset.
-Many improvements are possible, but we choose to keep simple for didactic purposes.
+Many improvements are possible, but we choose to keep it simple for didactic purposes.
   <hr>
 </details>